Become a Certified Dietary Manager

 The program is delivered in an online, web-based format of 270 clock hours that meets the standards of the Association of Nutrition and Foodservice Professionals (ANFP).
 Upon registration, students have one year to complete the program, but it can be completed in as few as fourteen weeks.
-This is an ANFP approved program.
+The program is an ANFP approved training program.

 Why Become a Certified Dietary Manager?